-In the credits sytem, each course is defined in terms of expected learning outcomes.
-The study load (The average number of clock hours spend per student is needed to achieve theExpected learning outcomes) determines the assigned credit value for each course.
+In the credits sytem, each in the Credit system, each course is defined in terms of expected learning outcomes.
+The study load (The average number of clock hours spend per student is needed to achieve the Expected learning outcomes) determines the assigned credit value for each course.
 The total assigned credits of all courses are the assigned credit for the programme and this total constitutes the minimum credits required to be earned to complete the programme and obtain the degree from the university.

-The minimum credits to complete BHMCT programme shall be 200 credits.
+The minimum credits to complete ThreeYears B.Sc (H&HA) programme shall be 150 credits.

-The courses in BHMCT programmes are of various kinds and include:
+The courses in B.Sc (H&HA) programmes are of various kinds and include:

-- DSC Discipline Specific Compulsory Course
+DSC Discipline Specific Compulsory Course

-- DSE Discipline Specific Elective Course
+DSE Discipline Specific Elective Course

-- AEC Abilit yEnhancing Compulsory Course
+AEC Ability Enhancing Compulsory Course

-- AEE Ability Enhancing Elective Course
+AEE Ability Enhancing Elective Course

-- SEC Skill Enhancing Compulsory Course
+SEC Skill Enhancing Compulsory Course

-- SEE Skill Enhancing ElectiveCourse
+SEE Skill Enhancing ElectiveCourse

-- LEC Language Enhancing Compulsory Course
+LEC Language Enhancing Compulsory Course

-- LEE Language Enhancing Elective Course
+LEE Language Enhancing Elective Course

-- NC Non-Credit Course
+NC Non Credit Course

-In terms of a semester of 15/16weeks, Every One-hour session per week of theory / lecture=One Credit per semester.
-Every Two hours Session per week of practice= OneCredit per semester.
+In terms of a semester of 15/16 weeks, Every Onehoursessionperweekof theory / lecture = One Credit per semester.
+Every Two hours Session per week of practice= One Credit per semester.

 Discipline Specific courses are about 70% of the minimum credits that constitute the programme.